 - are having money problems

 - are ill with coronavirus and have no access to food or prescription medicine

-We’re working with an organisation called onHand to run a shopping service during the coronavirus (COVID-19) emergency.
+We’re working with an organisation called onHand to run a shopping service where you pay for groceries and someone will go to the shop for you, as well as run other errands.
 We can help you get any kind of shopping, from food and toiletries to prescription medicine.

 Support for people living with dementia

 - Get more information about accessing support services for people living with dementia during the coronavirus (Covid-19) pandemic.